 - EuroQol PhD Network was established in September 2022 for and by doctoral students conducting research on the measurement and valuation of health.
 The aim of the Network is to bring these students together and to offer a programme of activities to support their career development. - The EuroQol PhD Network requires students to be actively enrolled in a doctoral program and conduct research aligned with the EuroQol scientific aims.
 A doctoral student must complete a brief application confirming the above-mentioned criteria, which is reviewed by the leadership of the Network (Joshua M. Bonsel, Benjamin M. Craig, Jia Jia Lee) and by the members of the Education and Outreach Working Group (EOWG) of the EuroQol Research Foundation. - In September 2022, 21 students volunteered to be the founding members of the EQ PhD Network (see website).
-Since then, six members (Suzana Karim, Andrea Libório Monteiro, Maja Kuharic, Paul Schneider, Caique de Melo do Espirito Santo, Clement Cheuk Wai Ng) graduated, one member left their doctoral program, and 27 new member applications were approved (see below), doubling the Network membership (from 21 to 41 members [21-7+27]).
+Since then, 12 members (Suzana Karim, Andrea Libório Monteiro, Maja Kuharic, Paul Schneider, Caique de Melo do Espirito Santo, Clement Cheuk Wai Ng, Anja Bischof, Xin Zhang, Haode Wang, Ling Jie Cheng, Aiping Chua, Rachel O'Loughlin) graduated, one member left their doctoral program.
+At present, the Network has a total of 45 active members.